ProtonPratt/MLP_from_Scratch/README.md

    - This batch size shows the slowest decrease in loss, with a significantly higher final loss compared to other batch sizes.
    - The model struggles to converge, with the loss plateauing early and staying higher than the others.

+4. **Batch Size 16** (Blue line):
+   - This batch size has a smooth loss curve with fewer oscillations than batch size 8.
+   - It converges steadily, showing a balance between stability and speed of convergence.
+It reaches the lowest loss among the batch sizes by the end of 100 epochs.

 ### General Observations:
 - **Smaller batch sizes (8 and 16)** tend to converge faster, but they introduce more noise, especially in batch size 8.
 This noise can sometimes help escape local minima but can also lead to instability.
 - **Larger batch sizes (32 and 64)** provide more stable convergence, but they tend to converge slower, and in this case, batch size 64 performs poorly, potentially due to the model getting stuck in a higher loss region.